-\textbf{Illustration of Assumptions.} The assumptions C1 and C2 on the data generative process are commonly adopted in existing identifiable results for Temporally Causal Representation Learning \cite{yao2022temporally}.
+\textbf{Illustration of assumptions.} The assumptions C1, C2 on the data generating process are commonly adopted in existing identifiable results for Temporally Causal Representation Learning \citep{yao2022temporally}.
 Specifically, C1 implies that the latent variables evolve continuously over time, while C2 ensures that the variability in the data can be effectively captured.
-The assumption C3 constraints to the learned model requires it to separate different variables of style dynamics into independent parts.
+The assumption C3 constraints to the learned model require it to separate different variables of style dynamics into independent parts.